 - Dr. Martha Dannenbaum, Director, Student Health Services

-- Dr. Mary Ann Covey, Associate Director, Student Counseling Service
+- Dr. Mary Ann Covey, Director, Student Counseling Service

 - Dr. Cynthia L. Hernandez, Associate Vice President for Student Affairs

 - Dr. Blanca Lupiani, Dean of Faculties Representative

 - Dr. Kristie Orr, Director, Disability Services